josh-qiu/The-Button/README.md

 <img src="https://i.ibb.co/LkxTcRj/Screen-Shot-2020-12-01-at-12-44-12-PM.png" height="450">

-A fun redesign of the button and its colors give life and meaning to its existing, no doubt inevitable creating even more polarized ideologies and cults.
+A fun redesign of the button and its colors give life and meaning to its existence, no doubt inevitably creating even more polarized ideologies and cults.

 <img src="https://i.ibb.co/3y8s0PS/Screen-Shot-2020-12-01-at-12-16-22-PM.png" height="450">